FlakeOrg/Mii-Profile-Maker/CONTRIBUTING.md

 ## Important stuff

+* It is recommended to read the Mii Data wiki to understand how Mii data works for anything data related.
 * <strong>If any disrespect is in the pull request by the contributer, your pull request will not be accepted.</strong>
 * <strong>I will look into comments you have made in this repository.
 If you show any clear intentional disrespect, your pull request will not be accepted.</strong>
 * Bugs made by your pull request are fine, but please list any bugs you find that will be made by this pull request. <strong>It shouldn't break the entire site.</strong>